The Enabling Festival 2023/24

 The rest of 2023 and 2024 is open for interested partners, collaborators and like-minded organisations in Singapore and neighbouring cities.

-To host the exhibition in your community, contact the Festival Team at .
+To host the exhibition in your community, contact the Festival Team at [email protected] .

 Workshops in Singapore - by registration with a small fee to support the cause